 For Honor Scars – February 2017

 Take a look at another gaming website.
-Inspired by For Honor, this resource details the stories of its heroes.
+Inspired by For Honor, this website details the stories of its heroes.

 The user interaction is just perfect.
 You can view the 3D models of the heroes from any angle – they change their position as you browse the pages.
 While navigating, you can also watch a real battle.